 Created to better satisfy loggers from the nearby forests, Mitchells Brewery is an icon in Knysna and South Africa.
 Their award-winning beers have been brewed on-site since 1983, making Mitchell's the oldest independent brewery in South Africa.
 Be sure to stop by and visit their restaurant and tasting room for a nightcap.

 The charming Millwood House Museum is one of five buildings that make up the Knysna Museum.
 Once located in the small gold mining town of Millwood, the building was dismantled and relocated to Knysna once the mines were shut down.
-The timber industry is the main focus of the museum, though it also details Knysna’s involvement in the Anglo-Boer War and details the town’s founder, George Rex.
+The timber industry is the main focus of the museum, though it also details Knysna’s involvement in the Anglo-Boer War and the life of the town’s founder, George Rex.
+Less